sczech/dkb-timestamp-viewer/README.md

 3. Paste the content of dkb-timestamp-viewer.js into the Tampermonkey UserScript window and save it
 4. Open https://banking.beta.dkb.de/login and login with your banking credentials.
 You should now be able to see the exact time of transactions (booking date)

-Note: This does only work for current accounts & savings accounts - not for Visa cards.
+Note: This does only work for current accounts & savings accounts - not for Visa Credit accounts.

 This is how it normally looks: